Try This When a Property Preservation Client Refuses To Pay

 • Is this even a real issue or could I be mistakenly perceiving it as one, because I am really low on money which is causing me to be anxious and the forum trolls are making me think that this client should pay me quicker than the 60 days they agreed to pay me within?

 You must get control of your emotions if you want to resolve the situation.
 You won’t always like the answer you get if you learn that you were charged back for a mistake you or your crew made, but you still need to keep your cool.
-Most contractors are terrible at this because they always “really need the money” and they convince themselves that just because they were physically present at the job site, they are owed money.
-You will never get paid by badmouthing the client on the internet.

 The most professional way to deal with this situation, after the fact, is to gather information in order to understand the reason(s) you didn’t get paid.
 Once you know the “why”, you can make the necessary changes to avoid a similar outcome in the future.
 Whether that means implementing a new system into your business or ending your relationship with your client.